Lewis, Seager lead Mariners to 5-2 win over Orioles - WHIZ News

 TRAINER’S ROOM

-Mariners: LHP Nick Margevicius visited with a specialist and continued to undergo tests on his injured left shoulder.
-Seattle manager Scott Servais said it’s still unclear what is causing the pain.
+Mariners: Relief pitcher Keynan Middleton strained his biceps in the ninth and was removed from the game.
+Servais said the injury did not seem serious. … LHP Nick Margevicius visited with a specialist and continued to undergo tests on his injured left shoulder.
+Servais said it’s still unclear what is causing the pain.
 The starter went on the injured list April 26 after experiencing soreness during an appearance the previous day.

 UP NEXT